ordina-jworks/ordina-jworks.github.io/_posts/2019-01-14-Infrastructure-as-code-with-terraform-and-aws-serverless.md

 The `provider` block specifies that we are deploying on AWS.
 You also have the possibility to mention credentials that will be used for deploying here.
-If you have correctly setup the AWS cli on your machine there will be default credentials in your .aws folder.
+If you have correctly set up the AWS CLI on your machine there will be default credentials in your `.aws` folder.
-If no credentials are specified Terraform will use these default credentials.
+If no credentials are specified, Terraform will use these default credentials.

 Variables have a name which we can reference from anywhere in our Terraform configuration.
-For example we could reference the s3_bucket variable with `${var.s3_bucket)`.
+For example we could reference the `s3_bucket` variable with `${var.s3_bucket)`.
 This is handy when you are using the same variable in multiple places.
-I will not use too many variables throughout this blogpost since that will add more references to your Terraform configuration and I want it to be as clear as possible.
+I will not use too many variables throughout this blog post since that will add more references to your Terraform configuration and I want it to be as clear as possible.

 # Database: DynamoDB